RaimondoSoleglio/RaimondoSoleglio/README.md

 The multiplayer mode can end both with a winner or with no winners.
 In fact, in order for a player to win, a whole round has to be completed.
 For example, if at a final round out of 3 players the first 2 have lost all their lives and Player 3 has still one left, Player 3 still will have to answer correctly in order to win: if all players have 0 lives at the end of the round, there are no winners.

 In single-player mode, there is a counter.
-At the end of the game, the app will tell you how many guesses were correct and the timer difficulty you have picked for this session.
+At the end of the game, the app will tell you how many guesses were correct and the timer difficulty you chose for that session.

 ## Purpose of each file